 RACED IN: ELMS - LMP2

-Duncan Tappy is an endurance racing driver and Formula Renault 2.0 UK champion who raced in the 2022 European Le Mans Series with United Autosports.
+Tom Gamble is a British BRDC Superstar racing driver who competed in the European Le Mans Series with United Autosports (2020-2022).

-// Claimed second is the 2021 Asian Le Mans Series with United Autosports
+// Won the 2020 European Le Mans Series LMP3 class championship with United Autosports

 EUROPEAN LE MANS SERIES